ibeketov/EnterpriseDataScientist/docs/index.md

 ## Business questions

-I decided to work with Berlin data.
+I decided to work with Berlin data and analyze the important price factors.
 Because I live here and I know some of the neighborhoods here.
 I identified such questions:

     1. Is there a relation between rating and prices?
     2. Is there a relation between number of reviews and prices?
     3. Which neighborhood yields the highest returns?
     4. Can be price predicted based on the features and location?
+    5. What features have the biggest impact on pricies?

 ## Data understanding